 Some of the most dedicated hobbyists who stay on top of things will email me saying, I’m doing everything you said, and I am still having problems.

-One day, you win the battle and the red slime algae fades away.
-So stay on it, stay positive and don’t let up.
+One day, you win the battle and the red slime algae fade away.
+So stay on it, stay positive, and don’t let up.

-For more information, you may want to check out this video:
+For more information, you may want to check out these videos: